WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-02-12-net-standard-getting-started.md

   </p>
 </div>

-A .Net platform implements a specific .Net Standard version, for example .net core 1.0 implements .Net Standard 1.6.
+A .Net platform implements a specific .Net Standard version, for example .NET Core 1.0 implements .Net Standard 1.6.
 The enforce this backward compatibility, every .Net Standard version is immutable.

 ### Which Version to choose?